Protein stability (using foldx)#

 Have

-installed, and available in your home directory.
-We expect the following files to be there:~/foldx/foldx
+foldxinstalled, and available in your home directory.
+We expect the following files to be there:~/foldx/foldx: the binary.
+You might need to rename it.~/foldx/rotabase.txt: a text file necessary forfoldxto run (only if you are using v4 offoldx).

 A (list of)